ghb24/NECI_STABLE/docs/neci/input/logging.rst

     prints out a set of stats relating to the sign and magnitude of the H element connecting i and j, Hij.
     These stats are printed in a file named SpinCoupHEl.

+**BLOCKEVERYITER**
+    Default=.false.
+    This will block the projected energy every iteration with the aim of achieving accurate error estimates.
+    Two caveats - it does not take into account the serial correlation between the numerator and denominator of the energy expression, and does require a small amount of additional communication each iteration.

 **CCMCDEBUG** iCCMCDebug
     Specify the CCMC debug level.
 Default 0 (no debugging information printed).
 Higher numbers will generate more information.